tomsauv/ABGD_ASAP_dnadist/README.md

 copy example newick string
 ```

-We will then import it in R to extract branch length and produce a distance matrix that ABGD can read (phylip format)<br/>
+We will then import it in R to extract branch lengths and produce a distance matrix that ABGD can read (phylip format)<br/>

 ```
 require(ape)